Open-Technology-Foundation/bash_docstring/README.md

   at the top of the script or (optionally) immediately after a function definition.

-  docstring comments are indicated with a leading '# ' (hash space).
+  Docstring comments are indicated with a leading '# ' (hash space).

-  ignored. docstring processing stops at the first non-'# '* line, usually a command.
+  Hashbangs, shellchecks and 'empty' comment lines are all ignored.
+Docstring processing stops at the first non-'# '* line, usually a command.

-  docstrings are output minus leading '# '.
+  Docstrings are output minus the leading hash-space '# '.

 ### Examples: